14-30 November 2019

-We make our way to the Yudanaka Onsen area in the afternoon.
+We finish our day in Kyoto and make our way to Kanazawa in the evening.

 The end of our tour and after checkout we will assist you with transport advice to the airport for your flight home or your continuing travel in Japan.